Part IX debt agreements

 Some of the disadvantages of debt agreements are:

 - Lodging a debt agreement proposal, accepting the agreement, and breaching or terminating the agreement are all acts of bankruptcy under section 40(1)(ha)–(hd) of the Bankruptcy Act.
-Therefore, a The person or organisation to whom a debtor owes a debt. may seek to bankrupt a debtor where the Official Receiver (AFSA) or creditors reject a proposal, or a debtor breaches or terminates the debt agreement.
+Therefore, a creditor may seek to bankrupt a debtor where the Official Receiver (AFSA) or creditors reject a proposal, or a debtor breaches or terminates the debt agreement.

 - The debtor’s details are public and will appear for five years on the National Personal Insolvency Index (NPII) on AFSA’s website from the time that the debt agreement proposal is accepted, or the date that the obligations are complete, whichever is later.
-If the debt agreement is terminated, the debtor’s details will appear on the NPII for five years from the date the debt agreement is accepted, or two years from the date of The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out., whichever is later.
+If the debt agreement is terminated, the debtor’s details will appear on the NPII for five years from the date the debt agreement is accepted, or two years from the date of termination, whichever is later.
 The NPII can be searched for a small fee.

 - There are restrictions on working in certain industries or remaining a director of a company.